 On Wednesday I got a frantic call from another client who said, “DID I KNOW THAT THERE WAS A FACEBOOK PHONEBOOK AND THAT EVERYONE’S NUMBER IS LIKE PUBLIC?!?!?!”
 I did know that and so what.
 If you are in business in general, your number is on your website, on your business cards, in your ads and generally available for, huh, people to call you.
 If you are a real estate agent, your number is generally in eight inch high numbers on each of your yard signs.

 So let’s address this new “calamity”.
 Per Facebook’s terms of service, “You will not post anyone’s identification documents or sensitive financial information on Facebook.”
 There.
-If you are a Realtor, do not post identification documents or sensitive financial information on Facebook.
+If you are an agent, do not post identification documents or sensitive financial information on Facebook.
 This will protect you from violating your terms of Facebook service.

-Facebook for realtor marketing is like everything else in life, have a little common sense and you will be fine!
+Facebook for real estate marketing is like everything else in life, have a little common sense and you will be fine!